TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 ## Analysis

-### Explanation of Components
+### Power

-#### Chanzon
+how much wattage it needs, and why i chose this wall wart.
+The system will require about___ Watts for power.
+This system will utilize a wall wart in order to supply the DC power required.

 The Chanzon 12V 1.5A wall mount (wall wart style) has a power supply rating for 100-240VAC input and 12 Volts VDC output at 1.5A.
 The cable is 6 feet long and has a dotted line on it to signify the negative connection within it.
 The center of the plug of this device is where the positive connection is located (center positive).
 This cable meets all the requirements of the group in terms of a proper power supply.

+### Input

+The input for this subsystem is the 100-240 VAC coming from the wall outlet.

-### LM2596
+### Output

+This system will provide the correct power to each subsystem for the project.
+It will be connected to a power rail then use a buck converter to step down the voltage provided by the wall wart to match the voltage required for the following subsystems: main processor, Input, and Error.
+These three subsystems require 5V DC.
+The output subsystem requires 12V so it wont need to be connected to the buck converter.

-The LM2596 is a buck converter that will be used to take the voltage from the wall wart and step it down to a voltage that the subsystems will need.
+The buck converter in use will be the LM2596.
 It can be set to out voltages from a range of 1.25V - 35V.
 The maximum output current it can provide is 3A.

 #### Further connections